-Emergency contraception is a birth control method to prevent pregnancy in women:
+Emergency contraception is a birth control method to prevent pregnancy in women.
+It can be used:

-Emergency contraception most likely works by preventing or delaying the release of an egg from a woman's ovaries.
-This method prevents pregnancy in the same way as regular birth control pills.
+Emergency contraception most likely prevents pregnancy in the same way as regular birth control pills:

-Ulipristal acetate (ella) is a new type of emergency contraception pill that requires a prescription from a health care provider.
+Ulipristal acetate (Ella) is a new type of emergency contraception pill.
+You will need a prescription from a health care provider.

 MORE ABOUT EMERGENCY CONTRACEPTIVE PILLS

 Women of any age can buy Plan B One-Step and Next Choice at a pharmacy without a prescription or visit to the doctor.

 Emergency contraception works best when you use it within 24 hours of having sex.
 However, it may still prevent pregnancy for up to 5 days after you first had sex.